 There are three steps that should be taken immediately as first aid measures: i.
 Assess the accident scene for hazards to the victim, and if necessary take the patient to a safe place immediately for protection.

 ii.
-Assess the patients’ condition.
+Assess the patients’ condition. iii.

 Call for help and start providing first aid treatment.
 If you have no prior training, look for someone who can provide immediate help.
 Assure a clear airway, continued breathing and blood circulation and cover bleeding cuts.
 Some first aid techniques are given as follows:

 Severe bleeding due to deep injury may lead to acute loss of blood, low blood pressure and even death.
 To Stop Bleeding: i.
 Make the victim lie down and slightly raise the bleeding part above the rest of the body so as to minimize flow of blood. ii.
 If possible wash the cut surface with clean water.

 iii.
 Press directly on the wound with the hand or thumb.
-Use sterilised dressing or clean cloth such as handkerchief.
+Use sterilised dressing or clean cloth such as handkerchief. iv.

 Once bleeding is controlled, keep victim warm by covering with a blanket and continue to monitor his condition till medical help arrive.
 Nosebleed: i.
 Make the victim sit up and lean forward to minimise blood flow from that part. ii.
 With the fingers gently press nostrils for only a short while. iii.
 Place an ice pack around the victim’s nasal area.

 iv.
 Consult a doctor if bleeding does not stop.